By: Sean Wells

 What running did you do?

-Running wasn’t programmed at all. (besides the self powered treadmill).
+There was no running programmed. (besides the self powered treadmill).
 Brayden dragged sled, either as a warm up or as a workout(Wednesday and Saturday) but no running him.
 Brayden has coaches to work on his running technique with him.
 The focus is always on what we know:- how to increase strength and in turn run faster.
 Running a kid day in and day out makes a kid tired, it doesn’t make them faster.
 Doing speed ladders is a demonstration of what they already have, not a builder of what they don’t have.

 What did you suggest for warm ups on race day?